MoteCHaDlab/IntroGitHubandR/README.md

 1. Make a GitHub account if you don't have one already. https://github.com/

 2. Send me (swilliams@mote.org) your account name
+  a.
+If you still have a student email, you can get github pro for free: https://education.github.com/discount_requests/student_application

 3. Download and install GitHub Desktop https://desktop.github.com/